Hi I’m Julie-Anne.

 I have a Bachelor’s of Science in Agriculture in Animals Science, a Master’s of Science in Ruminant (Cattle) Nutrition and Microbiology and am a member of the Saskatchewan Institute of Agrologists.
 I have over ten years of experience working in the livestock industry.
 I was a part owner of my family’s dairy farm until 2005.
 My brothers are all dairy farming in B.C.
 My husband and I have been involved in the farm Moose Jaw since 2009.
 Well, he’s been part of the farm since forever, his uncle gave each of the kids a cow when they were born to build up their own herd.
 My kids now too have received a cow when they were born to build up their own herd.

-In terms of food and fitness, I am a member of CanFit Pro, Canada’s organization for fitness professionals.
-I am a certified Personal Trainer as well as a Nutrition and Wellness Specialist.
+In terms of food and fitness, have a certified Personal Trainer training as well as a Nutrition and Wellness Specialist.
 I have been on various ends of the fitness scale but know that I feel best when I am active and eating well.
 Keeping at all in balance is a challenge for me as it is for many people.
 I’m happy to share my fitness and nutrition journey with you.

 About our Farm